GLOE is the Kurlander Program for

 MAUTNER PROJECT: In-Person Support Groups

 Mautner offers in-person support groups for lesbian, bisexual, and transgender individuals in the DC metro area.
 Mautner Project is committed to improving the health of women who partner with women including lesbian, bisexual and transgender individuals, through direct and support service, education and advocacy.
 If you are interested in any of the Washington, DC-based running groups or would like information on support groups available in your area, please feel free to contact us by calling 202.332.5536, or by sending us an email: firstname.lastname@example.org.
-The group is free, but RSVP is required for your first session.
+The groups are free, but RSVP is required for your first session.

 WHITMAN-WALKER HEALTH: Peer Support Groups